-1. Place the tool on a flat and level surface with the chain lubricant tank cap (A) facing up.
-2. View the lubricant level through the tank body.
+1. Place the tool on a flat and level surface.
+2. Lubricant will be visible through the lubricant tank.
+There is a minimum level mark on the tank.

 To add chain lubricant:

 1. Remove (rotate left) the chain lubricant tank cap (A).
 2. Using a funnel, carefully add chain lubricant to the tank (B) until its level is close to the filler hole.
 3. When finished, re-install (rotate right) the chain lubricant tank cap until firm.
 Wipe off any residual oil from the tool.